Kxanx1538/hybrid-zero-trust-architecture/README.md

 - Policy Controls: Conditional Access & RBAC differentiate user access across zones and services.

--Monitoring Layer: Logs from Azure, AWS, SaaS, and VPN are ingested into Microsoft Sentinel for correlation, alerting, and SOAR workflows.
+- Monitoring Layer: Logs from Azure, AWS, SaaS, and VPN are ingested into Microsoft Sentinel for correlation, alerting, and SOAR workflows.

 ---
 ## 🛡️ Security Highlights